Information sessions - the move to electronic lodgement of land transfer documents

 What happens to my settlements if Landgate computer systems are down on settlement date of for several days?

 In the unlikely event of a system malfunction, settlement times would be delayed until services resume.
-Given that there is no physical attendance at settlement required there should be minimal impact on business operations.

 All representative parties to the contract must agree to process the transaction through PEXA.
 If one party declines then the transaction must proceed in paper.